The RMS Celtic received the SOS message from RMS Titanic and was aware of the messages to RMS Titanic from

 Celtic arrived in New York on 20th April 1912 and left to return to the UK on 2nd May taking on board rescued passengers from RMS Titanic and crew including J. Bruce Ismay the White Star Line Chairman and Millvina Dean the youngest survivor.

 RMS Celtic was built by Harland and Wolff in Belfast with Yard Number 335 and launched on 4th April 1901.
-At that time it was the biggest ship in the world and the first of 4 ships over 20,000 tons built by Harland and Wolff knows as "The Big Four".
+At that time it was the biggest ship in the world and the first of 4 ships over 20,000 tons built by Harland and Wolff known as "The Big Four".

-On 10th December 1928 RMS Celtic stranded on the Cow and Calf Rocks at Roches Point at the entrance to Queenstown in Co, Cork in Ireland (now known as Cobh).
+On 10th December 1928 RMS Celtic was stranded on the Cow and Calf Rocks at Roches Point at the entrance to Queenstown in Co, Cork in Ireland (now known as Cobh).
 The ship was a total loss and took 5 years to be completely dismantled.

 Queenstown was of course the last port of call for the RMS Titanic.